-Bear River Head Start helps children and families learn and grow.
-Our purpose is to work with families in a Parent, Family & Community Engagement process.
-Staff support families in accessing community agencies and resources, establish and maintain medical and dental homes, experience leadership/volunteer opportunities, and we provide information on multiple opportunities for parents to be involved in various areas of our programs and in the community, such as: Volunteering, Serving on Policy Council, Parent/Teacher Conferences, Serving on Parent Committees, Curriculum Planning Meeting, Employee Hiring, Orientation, and Night Out With Dad's.
+Bear River Head Start help children and families learn and grow.
+We work with families following the Parent, Family and Community Engagement Framework.
+Family Engagement is a partnership and a strengths-based process that builds upon positive goal-oriented relationships.
+Staff support families in accessing community agencies and resources, establish and maintain medical and dental homes, experience leadership and volunteer opportunities, set and achieve goals, we also provide information on resources and opportunities for parents to be involved in various areas of our program and in the community such as; volunteering, serving on Policy Council, Parent/Teacher Conferences, serving on Parent Committees, Curriculum Planning Meetings, Employee hiring, Night Out with Dad's (NOWD's) and other various community involvement activities.